fl4p/fugu-mppt-firmware/doc/Internal ADC.md

 per-channel rate of ~ 868 sps (=83333 / 32 / 3).

 # Wiring

+*This applies to the original fugu PCB design with either ESP32 or ESP32-S3*

 To use the internal ADC1 of the ESP32/ESP32-S3, just omit ADS1015 or ADS1115 (U10) and the ALERT 10k pull-up resistor (R31).